hds/hegdenu.net/content/posts/tracing-tokio-tasks.md

 This is where structured logging is useful.

-Rather than spitting out any old text and then worrying about ingesting it.
+Rather than spitting out any old text and then worrying about format when ingesting it.

 We can write logs that can be easily parsed.

-To illustrate, let's look at a prime example of non-structured logs.
+To illustrate, let's look at an example of non-structured logs.

 I stole this example from a [Honeycomb blog post](https://www.honeycomb.io/blog/how-are-structured-logs-different-from-events).